roc-lang/roc/TUTORIAL.md

 you can also read `Musician : { firstName : Str, lastName : Str }` as "`Musician` has the type `{ firstName : Str, lastName : Str }`."

-We can also give type annotations to tag unions:
+We can also annotate types that include tags:

 ```coffee
 colorFromStr : Str -> [Red, Green, Yellow]